-ICC Sydney has a changing place facility available to guests.
+ICC Sydney has a changing place facility which is open to people attending events at ICC Sydney.
+Possession of a changing place Master Locksmith Access Key (MLAK) is not required.
 The changing place is located on Level 2 of Exhibition Centre and provides the following features:

-A height-adjustable adult-sized change table

-A constant-charging ceiling track hoist system

-A right-hand railing ambulant toilet as well as an island toilet

-An automatic door with a clear opening of 950 mm and push-button entry / exit

-Nappy bin sanitary disposal unit and wash station
+- A height-adjustable adult-sized change table A constant-charging ceiling track hoist system - A right-hand railing ambulant toilet as well as an island toilet - An automatic door with a clear opening of 950 mm and push-button entry / exit - Nappy bin sanitary disposal unit and wash station

-The changing place is open to ICC Sydney guests at all times, and possession of a changing place Master Locksmith Access Key (MLAK) is not required.